hchouhan/OST-Ghost-Theme/README.md

 * Open Graph Tags to correctly share on social communities
 * Fullscreen background cover

+## Important information

+This theme contains a few features which may require some additional knowledge or settings.

+### Background image

+The image displayed in the background is a blog cover image which can be defined in the Ghost settings.

+### Logo area

+If a logo is added from the Ghost Settings, then the website name is replaced by the logo.

+### Footer area

+To remove any credit link edit **default.hbs** file.

 ## External Resources

 * [Bootstrap v3.1.1](http://getbootstrap.com)